-Once upon a time...a long, long time ago, George Vanderbilt was considered the most eligible bachelor in the United States.
-He came from a wealthy background - ever hear of Grand Central Terminal in New York?
+Once upon a time…a long, long time ago, George Vanderbilt, the grandson of the railroad and shipping magnate Cornelius Vanderbilt, was considered the most eligible bachelor in the United States.
+Have you heard of the Grand Central Terminal in New York?
 His family built it.
 They also owned steamboats and railroads, as well as other businesses and they amassed a large family fortune.

 In 1888, George visited Asheville, North Carolina with his mother and imagined building his own English estate among the Blue Ridge Mountains.
 That became a reality in 1895 when he opened his home, Biltmore House, to friends and family on Christmas Eve.

 Construction on Biltmore began in 1889 and took six years to complete.
-Around 1,000 workers helped construct the 35 bedroom home which also includes 43 bathrooms, 65 fireplaces, a 70,000-gallon pool.
+Around 1,000 workers helped construct the 35-bedroom home which also includes 43 bathrooms, 65 fireplaces, and a 70,000-gallon pool.
 The original estate had 125,000 acres of land.

 During the construction, the land in front of the home was transformed into a mini-town with small factories producing the materials needed to construct the home.
 An on-site kiln was able to produce up to 32,000 bricks daily.
 A private railroad was built from the village depot to the construction site.
 That 3-mile route was eventually transformed into the Approach Road leading today’s guests to the Biltmore House.